 You have to first install the Sever as localhost to run the Swagger Editor and UI.
 Open your command prompt and type the following command

 Step 4: Install and Build the Source Code

-For installing you can use any terminal or command prompt.
+For installation you can use any terminal or command prompt.
 Here I am using Windows Command prompt for building the source code.
-Unzip the download Swagger Editor and go, insider, the folder and type the following command
+Unzip the download Swagger Editor and go, inside, the folder, and type the following command

 It will take some minutes to install the source code.